 By comparison, specialized and complementary incentives software applications tend to offer a great deal of flexibility in deployment, richer capabilities and can complement existing investments.
 The trade-off is that additional investments in specialized solutions will likely be needed for each new program type the company begins.
 Optimizing the impact across all programs may also become challenging unless you invest in integration among all solutions in your stack.
 If you only run one type of incentive ( for example you only offer MDF) or you already have a number of specialized and complementary solutions you are happy with, then flexibly selecting your preferred combination of applications may be more suitable for you.

 Finally, it is worthwhile to look for a vendor who can offer the best of both, a channel management suite of integrated applications providing foundational, specialized and complementary capabilities.
 This would allow you to deploy your incentives stack one step at a time without worrying about integration or about how you can protect good past investments.

-With its Channel Shaping suite of intelligent applications, e2open can help you create the right technology stack for your current and future incentives programs.
+With its Channel applications suite, e2open can help you create the right technology stack for your current and future incentives programs.

 To learn how to financially justify an investment in incentive infrastructure, look out for our upcoming eBook on the topic.